openlilylib/snippets/custom-music-fonts/smufl/README.md

 Without it, `\niente` will look a bit strange.

-## Updating ##
+## Conversion (for developers) ##

-SMuFL changes its character codes with the 0.x updates, and LilySMuFL is ideally forward-compatible with these changes.
-To try out a SMuFL update, first update `Bravura.otf`.
-Then download the JSON metadata file from [the SMuFL website](http://www.smufl.org/download/), replace the existing `glyphnames.json` in this directory, and run `python3 glyphnames.py`.
-This will update `smufldata.ily`, and now LilySMuFL is at least partially functional.
+Provided is a script `glyphnames.py` for converting glyph JSON data into a LilyPond-readable Scheme format.
+This was necessary for every 0.x update, but it will probably not be needed until a large update like 2.0.
+To use the script in an update, download the JSON metadata file from [the SMuFL website](http://www.smufl.org/download/), replace the existing `glyphnames.json` in this directory, and run `python3 glyphnames.py`.
+This will update `smufldata.ily`.
 You may need to delete `~/.lilypond-fonts.cache-2/` if LilyPond has trouble recognizing the new font.

-Starting with the upcoming SMuFL 1.0, expected to be released within the next few months, this process will no longer be necessary.

 ## To-do list ##